LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Sparse.rst

-The SUNMATRIX_SPARSE module defines sparse implementations of all matrix operations listed in the section :numref:`SUNMatrix.Ops`.
+The SUNMATRIX_SPARSE module defines sparse implementations of all matrix operations listed in :numref:`SUNMatrix.Ops`.
 Their names are obtained from those in that section by appending the suffix ``_Sparse`` (e.g. ``SUNMatCopy_Sparse``).
 The module SUNMATRIX_SPARSE provides the following additional user-callable routines:

-.. c:function:: SUNMatrix SUNSparseMatrix(sunindextype M, sunindextype N, sunindextype NNZ, int sparsetype)
+.. c:function:: SUNMatrix SUNSparseMatrix(sunindextype M, sunindextype N, sunindextype NNZ, int sparsetype, SUNContext sunctx)

    This constructor function creates and allocates memory for a sparse ``SUNMatrix``.
 Its arguments are the number of rows and columns of